Anshshivhare23/SwaadSeva/README.md

-# SwaadSeva - Ghar ka Khana, Sirf Ek Click Mein! 🍛
+# SwaadSeva - Ghar Ka Khana, Sabko hai khilana! 🍛

 SwaadSeva is a revolutionary food delivery app that offers **TWO AMAZING SERVICES** connecting home cooks with food lovers, bringing the authentic taste of homemade meals to your doorstep or location.